Sonali2824/MINI-PROJECTS/VIRTUAL CLASSROOM PROJECT/README.md

 ## VIDEO TUTORIAL ON HOW TO USE THE ACADEMIZER:
-* <a href="https://drive.google.com/file/d/1t1j0kn3CWUSTD1A_iWmT14-93GGKXwMj/view?usp=sharing"> 📷 VIDEO LINK TO USE ACADEMIZER AS A FACULTY MEMBER </a>
+* <a href="https://drive.google.com/file/d/1ZKPugw7Lil8uvq8Q-tq--TyZ206QMx9n/view?usp=sharing"> 📷 VIDEO LINK ON HOW TO USE THE ACADEMIZER AS A FACULTY MEMBER </a>
-* <a href="https://drive.google.com/file/d/1t1j0kn3CWUSTD1A_iWmT14-93GGKXwMj/view?usp=sharing"> 📷 VIDEO LINK TO USE ACADEMIZER AS A STUDENT </a>
+* <a href="https://drive.google.com/file/d/12WpMoDDin7g2-tg4i3Y7Cd7A6lLPsWYE/view?usp=sharing"> 📷 IDEO LINK ON HOW TO USE THE ACADEMIZER AS A STUDENT </a>
 <br></br>